 Naturally, dogs are not herbivores in the wild, or at least certainly weren’t inclined to these kinds of meals before being domesticated by human beings.

-Because of that, their systems tend to process plant material in their diet far less efficiency than their human masters.
+Because of that, their systems tend to process plant material in their diet far less efficiently than their human masters.

 The good news there is that you need only feed your dog quite a small amount of cabbage to help them feel the benefits.